opendefensecloud/artifact-conduit/docs/developer-guide/adrs/004-Scheduled-Orders.md

 ### New Kind `CronOrder`

 To have a clear separation for end-users between one-shot and scheduled orders, we need to introduce a new kind of order: `CronOrder`.
-In addition to the fields already present on an `Order` resource, we add:
+In addition to the fields already present on an `Order` resource, we add all options a cron workflow of argo workflows are possible, see <https://argo-workflows.readthedocs.io/en/latest/cron-workflows/#cronworkflow-options>.

-- `.spec.defaults.cron`: A cron expression that defines when the order should be executed.
-- `.spec.artifacts.[].cron`: A cron expression that defines when the single artifact should be executed.
-This overrides the default cron expression for the entire `Order` resource.

 ### Extend existing Kind `Order`

 Instead of creating a new kind, we can extend the existing `Order` kind to support scheduled orders.
 We add:

-- `.spec.defaults.cron`: A cron expression that defines when the order should be executed.
-- `.spec.artifacts.[].cron`: A cron expression that defines when the single artifact should be executed.
-This overrides the default cron expression for the entire `Order` resource.
+- `.spec.defaults.cron`: All options a cron workflow of argo workflows are possible, see <https://argo-workflows.readthedocs.io/en/latest/cron-workflows/#cronworkflow-options>.
+- `.spec.artifacts.[].cron`: Same as in defaults, but only overrides the defaults.

 Operators of ARC need to adapt their workflow templates and `.spec.artifacts.[].spec` to allow their workflows according to their needs if they want to leverage these new functionality.